What is Priming?

 Controversy Concerning the Power of Priming

-In any modern discussion of priming, itโ€™s worth noting that much of the initial research in this field has recently been subject to intense scrutiny.
+In any discussion of priming, it’s worth noting that much of the initial research in this field has recently been subject to intense scrutiny.

-Specifically, the repeatability of specific studies has been called into question.
-However, according to some researchers, the general principle of priming has retained merit.
-"I still have no doubts whatsoever that in real life, behaviour priming works, despite the fact that in the old days, we didnโ€™t study it properly relative to current standards,โ€ said Ap Dijksterhuis, a researcher at the Radboud University.
+Specifically, the repeatability (whether the results of a study could be repeated again by another team of reesarchers) of specific studies has been called into question.
+However, according to experts in the field like Daniel Kahneman, the general principle of priming has retained merit.
+“I still have no doubts whatsoever that in real life, behaviour priming works, despite the fact that in the old days, we didn’t study it properly relative to current standards,” said Ap Dijksterhuis, a researcher at the Radboud University.

-When applying a behavioral science principle, it pays to approach applications with a skepticโ€™s mind.
+When applying any psychology or behavioral science principle, it pays to approach it with a skeptic’s mind.
 Always keep up with the latest developments in the field, and experiment with small applications before applying to large parts of your business.

 6 Kinds of Environmental Primes